 The European Union, in line with European Union Council Conclusions, will be ready to assist in the reconstruction of Syria only when a comprehensive, genuine and inclusive political transition, in the framework of UNSCR 2254 and the Geneva process, is firmly under way.

-Allow me to reiterate once more: only a credible sustainable and inclusive political solution based on the full and comprehensive implementation of UN Security Council Resolution 2254 can bring sustainable peace to Syria and open the way for Syria to become once again the united, sovereign, prosperous and free country we all want to see.
-The EU will continue to support the office of the Special Envoy in its efforts to bring about an inclusive political solution.
+We call on all parties to the conflict to advance a credible sustainable and inclusive political solution based on the full and comprehensive implementation of UNSCR 2254, which is the only way to bring sustainable peace to Syria.
+The EU will continue to support the office of the Special Envoy in its efforts to bring about such an inclusive political solution.